Nuclear shell model: Other properties of nuclei

-For nuclei farther from the magic quantum numbers one must add the assumption that due to the relation between the strong nuclear force and total angular momentum, protons or neutrons with the same n tend to form pairs of opposite angular momenta.
+For nuclei farther from the magic quantum numbers one must add the assumption that due to the relation between the strong nuclear force and total angular momentum, protons or neutrons with the same n tend to form pairs of opposite angular momentum.
 Therefore, a nucleus with an even number of protons and an even number of neutrons has 0 spin and positive parity.
 A nucleus with an even number of protons and an odd number of neutrons (or vice versa) has the parity of the last neutron (or proton), and the spin equal to the total angular momentum of this neutron (or proton).
 By "last" we mean the properties coming from the highest energy level.

 In the case of a nucleus with an odd number of protons and an odd number of neutrons, one must consider the total angular momentum and parity of both the last neutron and the last proton.
 The nucleus parity will be a product of theirs, while the nucleus spin will be one of the possible results of the sum of their angular momenta (with other possible results being excited states of the nucleus).

 The ordering of angular momentum levels within each shell is according to the principles described above – due to spin–orbit interaction, with high angular momentum states having their energies shifted downwards due to the deformation of the potential (i.e. moving from a harmonic oscillator potential to a more realistic one).
-For nucleon pairs, however, it is often energetically favorable to be at high angular momentum, even if its energy level for a single nucleon would be higher.
+For nucleon pairs, however, it is often energetically favourable to be at high angular momentum, even if its energy level for a single nucleon would be higher.
 This is due to the relation between angular momentum and the strong nuclear force.

-Nuclear magnetic moment of neutron and proton is partly predicted by this simple version of the shell model.
-The magnetic moment is calculated through j, ℓ and s of the "last" nucleon, but nuclei are not in states of well defined ℓ and s.
+The nuclear magnetic moment of neutrons and protons is partly predicted by this simple version of the shell model.
+The magnetic moment is calculated through j, ℓ and s of the "last" nucleon, but nuclei are not in states of well-defined ℓ and s.
 Furthermore, for odd-odd nuclei, one has to consider the two "last" nucleons, as in deuterium.
 Therefore, one gets several possible answers for the nuclear magnetic moment, one for each possible combined ℓ and s state, and the real state of the nucleus is a superposition of them.
 Thus the real (measured) nuclear magnetic moment is somewhere in between the possible answers.

-The electric dipole of a nucleus is always zero, because its ground state has a definite parity, so its matter density (ψ^{2}, where ψ is the wavefunction) is always invariant under parity.
-This is usually the situations with the atomic electric dipole as well.
+The electric dipole of a nucleus is always zero, because its ground state has a definite parity.
+The matter density (ψ^{2}, where ψ is the wavefunction) is always invariant under parity.
+This is usually the situation with the atomic electric dipole.

-Higher electric and magnetic multipole moments cannot be predicted by this simple version of the shell model, for the reasons similar to those in the case of deuterium.
+Higher electric and magnetic multipole moments cannot be predicted by this simple version of the shell model for reasons similar to those in the case of deuterium.